 In the fight against cavities, following a good daily oral care regimen is the best course of action.
-It’s worth noting that decay might be reversible with regular brushing and fluoride.
+It’s worth noting that decay might be reversible with regular brushing using a fluoridated toothpaste.
 Enamel can repair itself by using minerals from saliva and fluoride from toothpaste or other sources.
-An anti-cavity fluoride toothpaste and electric toothbrush are powerful tools for getting the most out of your routine.
+A fluoride toothpaste and electric toothbrush are powerful tools for getting the most out of your routine.

 Want to Do Even More?

 A few simple lifestyle adjustments can have big payoffs for your dental health.

 - Monitor what you eat.
 Reducing decay depends on a well-balanced diet.
 Think twice about high-sugar or heavy-starch diets.

 - Get your greens.
 Dark, leafy fruits and vegetables add calcium and reduce acids in saliva.